revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote>

-- Both of the beans are used mainly in Web Application.
+- Both beans are used mainly in Web Application.
 - If the bean scope is `Request`, then on every request (from same user or different user) a new bean will be created.
-- If the bean scope is `Session` then on every request same bean would be returned as long as requests are within the same user session also made from a client which is capable of maintaining the session (`curl` command can't maintain the user session unless pass cookie/session identifier header).
+- If the bean scope is `Session` then on every request same bean would be returned if requests are within the same user session also made from a client which is capable of maintaining the session (`curl` command can't maintain the user session unless pass cookie/session identifier header).
 - `Session` beans are not destroyed until session timeout up or session destroyed.

 </details>